 - Tortillas or wraps and nut butters.
 I love Betsy’s Best.

 Have you seen how expensive water is at gas stations?
 Yowza.
 Skip that mess.
 Fill a large container or two and bring refillable water bottles.
 You’ll save a ton of money and the environment.

-Speaking of saving money, a good cooler is one of the best investments you can make.
+Speaking of saving money on a road trip, a good cooler is one of the best investments you can make.

 Cut up some veggies and throw in some lunch meat and cheese and you can make sandwiches on the go.
 That’s much better for you and cheaper than fast food.